MurhafSousli/ngx-highlightjs/README.md

   **[highlight]**: string, default `''`

-   if you just use `highlight` on the element, it will highlight it if you use `highlight="all"`: highlights all child code elements. if you use `highlight="p code"`: highlights custom child elements.
+    - Use just `highlight` on the element to highlight it.
+    - Use `highlight="all"` to highlight all child code elements.
+    - Use `highlight="{selector}"` to highlight custom child elements.

  - Auto-highlight on changes